BrockChandy/8R0CKs-Minecraft-Server/readme.txt

 3. Once logged in, install Minecraft.
 Choose Standard Version.

-4. Once Minecraft is installed, press import in the top left and insert this code into the profile code section: jJ-2vUSG
+4. Once Minecraft inside CurseForge is installed, press import in the top left and insert this code into the profile code section: jJ-2vUSG

 5. Once the modpack is installed, open up the modpack and press play!